p2eengineering/kalp-studio-documentation/docs/Products/KS-Pay/How-to-Integrate-NPM-on-KS-Pay.md

 `javascript import Gateways from "ks-pay-package-pvt";`

-2. Set up the necessary state and configuration:
+2. Set up the necessary state and configuration.
+An example has been provided below.

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/New+folder/inpm13.png)

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/New+folder/inpm14.png)

--   **Example Configuration:** Adapt the configuration based on the package documentation and your specific payment requirements.
+> **Example Configuration:** Adapt the configuration based on the package documentation and your specific payment requirements.
 You'll need to provide your API keys, callback URLs, and any other required parameters.

-## **Complete Integration**
+## **Step 7: Complete Integration**

 1. Mark as done after installing the package.